Campervan inverters

 Pure sine wave inverters

-The advantage of a pure sine wave inverter is that it produces the exact same AC wave as your 230V sockets at home do.
+The advantage of a pure sine wave inverter is that it produces the exact same AC wave as your 230V sockets at home.
 All mains powered electronics expect a pure sine wave, so any device you run off a pure sine wave inverter will work exactly as designed.
-This performance is reflected in the higher price tag attached to pure sine wave inverters.
-Pure sine wave inverters also tend to have better heat dissipation, and so run much quieter than quasi sine wave inverters.

 If you can afford it, we would suggest purchasing a pure sine wave inverter for your electrical system.
 All Victron inverters, as well as some inverters from NDS Energy and Sterling Power, are pure sine wave.
-Browse the full range of pure sine wave inverters in our webshop.

 Inverter/chargers (the Victron MultiPlus)